hashicorp/design-system/website/docs/components/breadcrumb/partials/guidelines/guidelines.md

 ### Width-based

 Each text-based item can truncate using a pixel-based max-width.
 We recommend this option for items with long text strings.
+Please be aware there are [serious accessibility concerns](/components/copy/snippet?tab=accessibility) with using this feature.

 <Hds::Breadcrumb @itemsCanWrap={{false}} aria-label="breadcrumb width based">
   <Hds::Breadcrumb::Item @text="Level one" />